ni/monodrive-documentation/docs/LV_client/utilities/mono_get_spawn_position.md

 ### Inputs

-- **Starting Points:**  Pre-built points on the map where the ego vehicle can be spawn.
+- **Starting Points:**  Pre-built points on the map where the ego vehicle spawns.
 Cluster with the following structure:

  Name  | Type  | Description  |
 |  |  |  |